 2017 – Italy makes vaccinations compulsory for children

-Italian government ruled that children must be vaccinated against 12 common illnesses before they can enrol for state-run schools.
+Italian government rules that children must be vaccinated against 12 common illnesses before they can enrol for state-run schools.

 This website provides more information on the history of vaccines.